uutzinger/RasPi_InstallScripts/installSystem.md

 sudo pip3 install scipy
 sudo pip3 install scikit-image
 ```

 BME210 optgional.
 These will provide adanced face detection
 ```
 sudo pip3 install dlib
 sudo pip3 install face_recognition
 sudo pip3 install zmq
 ```

 ### Opencv
-You can compile openCV follow my installOpenCV instrutions.
+You can compile openCV and follow my installOpenCV instrutions.
-BME 210 and if you dont want to compile it use:
+For BME 210 and if you dont want to compile it, use:
 ```
 sudo pip3 install opencv-contrib-python==4.1.0.25
 ```

 ### I/O
 Allow for digitial input output and its support tools
 ```